 So you just got my 4 benefits to owning a quadplex, but wait, there’s more!

 I’m going to add one more rule.
 From my yet to be released choosing a good house article.
 Don’t buy a place that rents below $1000 per unit.
-From personal experience with my duplex, lower rent causes higher long-term issues.
+From experience with that duplex, lower rents cause long-term issues.

-(Though, to be fair, that $675/unit duplex has been pretty good to me, I still think my life would be easier if I spent a bit extra money for a house with higher rent).
+(Though, to be fair, that $675/unit duplex has been pretty good to me, I still think my life would be easier if I spent a bit extra money for a house 2x $1000/mo units).

 Maybe $1000/month in a quadplex might be a little steep in some places, so I think my absolute cutoff is $850/unit.
 If you can’t pull that off in your neighborhood, then drop down to a triplex or even a duplex until the math works out.